JNRowe/jnrowe.github.io/articles/tips/Three_mobile_broadband_in_linux.rst

 configure the device using pppd_, and life is even easier now than it was when I did it as there is plenty more information available(including this I guess).

-Finding the :abbr:`APN (Access Point Name)`
+Finding the |APN|
-'''''''''''''''''''''''''''''''''''''''''''
+'''''''''''''''''

-The first thing you need is your provider's :abbr:`APN (Access Point Name)`, and the easiest place to find it is from the `NetworkManager database`_.
+The first thing you need is your provider's |APN|, and the easiest place to find it is from the `NetworkManager database`_.
 If yours is not there you'll have to dig further.
-When I originally got my device that database was practically empty, so I had to resort to other means to find the :abbr:`APN (Access Point Name)`.
+When I originally got my device that database was practically empty, so I had to resort to other means to find the |APN|.

-We can extract the :abbr:`APN (Access Point Name)` from the Windows driver that came with the device.
+We can extract the |APN| from the Windows driver that came with the device.
 The driver can be found on the device itself because it also acts a small :abbr:`SCSI (Small Computer Systems Interface)` device with a filesystem.
 It is actually pretty clever, assuming it works as advertised, as it can self-install its own driver when plugged in.

-If we find the device name with ``dmesg`` we can mount it, and pull the :abbr:`APN (Access Point Name)` from the Windows driver:
+If we find the device name with ``dmesg`` we can mount it, and pull the |APN|
+from the Windows driver:

 .. code-block:: bash